fandangolas/clj-studies/README.md

 Here I'm just saving some anotations from clojure courses that I've already done or that I'm still doing.

-At this moment, the clojure courses are from `purelyfunctional.tv`.
+At this moment, the clojure courses are from the `Functional Programming Learning Path`, from `purelyfunctional.tv`.